-On July 18, ISO-NE and NEPOOL jointly filed changes to (i) accommodate a nested export-constrained Capacity Zone in the FCM and (ii) to clarify the type of data that Market Participants must submit in support of Static De-List Bids and Export Bids ("Nested Capacity Zone Changes").
-The Nested Capacity Zone Changes were supported by the Participants Committee at its June 25 Summer Meeting (Agenda Item #4).
-An October 1, 2019 effective date was requested.
-Comments on this are due on or before August 8, 2019.
-Thus far, doc-less interventions have been filed by Eversource, Exelon and NESCOE.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com) or Jamie Blackburn (202-218-3905; jblackburn@daypitney.com).
+On September 3, the FERC accepted changes (i) to accommodate a nested export-constrained Capacity Zone in the FCM and (ii) to clarify the type of data that Market Participants must submit in support of Static De-List Bids and Export Bids ("Nested Capacity Zone Changes").53 The Nested Capacity Zone Changes were accepted effective as of October 1, 2019, as requested.
+Unless the September 3 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Jamie Blackburn (202-218-3905; jblackburn@daypitney.com).